ravindu644/Android-Kernel-Tutorials/README.md

 ---

 **What You'll Need:**
-A Working 🧠, PC/RDP with any Linux GUI distro, Knowledge of basic commands in Linux.
+A Working 🧠, PC/RDP with any Linux GUI distro, Knowledge of basic commands in Linux, Understanding of English.

 #### Additional Notes: